alixedi/django_popcorn/README.rst

 6. Use the utility function to generate popcorn urls: ::

+    urlpatterns = patterns('',
+        url(r'^$', CreateUser.as_view(), name='auth_user_create'),
+        url(r'^admin/', include(admin.site.urls)),
+    )

     urlpatterns += get_popcorn_urls([PopcornGroup, PopcornPermission])

 7. Render your forms using `django_reform` reform tag: ::

     {% reform form %}

+8. Open up a browser, type-in `http://localhost:8000`.
+You will not see add-another links next to ForeignKey fields.

+9. Log-in using the admin interface, visit `http://localhost:8000` again.
+The form now should have add-another links next to the ForeignKey fields.

-8. If you are having any problems, please check out the demo project for a working implementation.
+10. If you are having any problems, please check out the demo project for a working implementation.